 This recipe uses buttermilk:

-This recipe differs from other recipes out there by the fact that it uses buttermilk instead of regular milk.
+This recipe differs from other recipes out there because it uses buttermilk instead of regular milk.

-If you like baking, you already know that buttermilk makes the baked goods moist and delicious, so we are going to use it in this recipe.
+If you like baking, you already know that buttermilk makes baked goods moist and delicious, so that we will use it in this recipe.

-- Unsalted butter– it needs to be at room temperature(if you are in a hurry place the butter in the microwave and warm it up in 10 seconds increments until soft but not melted)
+This butter needs to be at room temperature(if you are in a hurry, place the butter in the microwave and warm it up in 10 seconds increments until soft but not melted)

-- All purpose flour– do not use self rising flour as we already have baking powder in the recipe.
+Do not use self-rising flour as we already have baking powder in the recipe.
 We do not want to disturb the balance of the recipe.